wenda11/MyDemoApp/README.md

 # My-Demo-App-tests

-Test cases are located in src/features/testCases.feature.
-Repository also consist of 3 automated test cases, located in src/features/testCases.feature, for My Demo App, which is located in /apps.
-Steps for each tests are located in src/steps/steps.ts.
-In src/screens you can find files for main screens with defined selectors for elements used for tests.
+The test cases are located in src/features/testCases.feature.
+This repository consists of three automated test cases for My Demo App, which is located in the /apps directory.

+Steps for each test are defined in src/steps/steps.ts.
+In src/screens, you can find files for the main screens with defined selectors for the elements used in the tests.

-**What is needed to setup**
+At the moment, the tests cover only the Android version of the application due to time constraints.
+However, the repository is prepared for both iOS and Android.

+**Setup Requirements**

 Install node
 Install Xcode